angystallone/ProbShakemaps/README.md

 **TOOL: Save_Output**

-Run the probabilistic analysis and save the output to a .HDF5 file with the following hierarchical structure:
+Run the probabilistic analysis and save the output to a .HDF5 file with the following hierarchical structure.

 scenario --> POI --> GMPEs realizations